 Does your dog kick up a storm or scoot out of the room whenever you start the vacuum cleaner?
 This behavior may seem weird to us humans because we know it’s nothing to be afraid of.

 The house can’t remain messy, but we also don’t want to make our furry friends uncomfortable.
 We’ll walk you through some of the reasons why your dog is scared of the vacuum and what we can do about it.

 Every day is a school day, so we’re sure you’ll learn some interesting facts about why your dog acts like the vacuum is a thunderous Godzilla that’s just invaded your home.

 How Loud Can Your Dog Hear?

 Compared to humans, a dog’s hearing is exceptional.
-They are able to pick up very high and very low sounds that the human ear simply can’t detect.
+They can pick up very high and low sounds that the human ear simply can’t detect.

 Reasons Why Dogs Are Scared of Vacuums